hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **42 - hypodermis &rarr; Schwann cell**

+This is a very broad term, not specific for hypodermis.
+A compund term would be a good solution, or add a 'has part' axiom.

 **43 - hypodermis &rarr; perineurial cell**

+This is a very broad term, not specific for hypodermis.
+A compund term would be a good solution, or add a 'has part' axiom.

 **44 - hypodermis &rarr; smooth muscle cell**

+A compound terms would be the best solution, if not I could create a new term.

 **45 - hypodermis &rarr; type I cell of carotid body**